Platform-OS/platformos-check/docs/checks/translation_files_match.md

         description: "Beschreibung"
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 TranslationFilesMatch:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-There should be no cases where disabling this rule is needed.
-For keys that are set via UI, and hence should not be part of the codebase,
-use proper configuration option in [app/config.yml](https://documentation.platformos.com/developer-guide/platformos-workflow/codebase/config)
+There should be no need to disable this rule.
+For keys set via the UI and not intended to be part of the codebase, use the appropriate configuration option in [app/config.yml](https://documentation.platformos.com/developer-guide/platformos-workflow/codebase/config).

 ## Version

-This check has been introduced in PlatformOS Check 0.4.10.
+This check has been introduced in platformOS Check 0.4.10.

 ## Resources